Author David T. Wolf

 “5 Stars!”
 “Couldn’t put it down!”

 Welcome to Mordora.
 It's a dark place with secrets so powerful they trigger a double abduction and a murder.
 And so toxic that revealing the truth would be worse than the crimes themselves.
 It begins with a murder that isn’t a murder, followed by a strange double abduction.
 To Police Detective Jacob Zaag, it feels wrong from the start.
 Who would kidnap a developmentally disabled teen and his adult sitter?
 A random grab?
 A sex crime?
-Zaag falls hard for Andrea, the boy’s single mom, 30, so damaged by her parents’ rejection.
+Zaag, painfully divorced, falls hard for Andrea, the boy's single mother — thirty, wounded, and still carrying the weight of her family's cruelty.
 Running out of other angles, he reaches into the murky depths of Andrea’s past and uncovers a thicket of possible suspects and motives.
 When the truth finally emerges, it’s so toxic he fears simple justice will destroy this woman he loves.
 But who says justice has to be simple?

 5 Stars!